witoldszgl/MoveLibrary/README.md

-# MoviesLibrary
+# MovieLibrary

-MoviesLibrary is a web application made in Vue.js.
+MovieLibrary is a web application made in Vue.js.
 It allows users to edit an SQLite database (movie list) by communicating with a C# .NET API.

 ## Installation and startup